teastman201/Project-2/readme.txt

 Doctors Connect GitHub license

 Developer:
-Jesse Ziros
+Tristan Eastman

 Description
-This project is designed to be able to give medical professionals the ability to connect with others to be able to get second opinions on diagnosis
+This project is intended to provide medical professionals the ability to connect with other medical professional to easily obtain diagnosis second opinions.

-Table
-Installation
+Technologies Used:
+MySQL database, Sequelize, Node.js, CSS, and Sassy.

 Usage
+Upon loading of the application the user is taken to the landing page which gives some overview information regarding the benefits and usage of the application.
+The user may then proceed to sign up via the provided link where the user will input their data to create an account.
+Once completed the application will provided confirmation that an account was created then transfer the user to the search area of the application.
+When a user searches for a particular profession or specific doctor the results are pulled from the database and appended as a table.
+Once the desired professional is found, the user is provided a method to contact their desired professional.
+Once contacted the user may save the appointment within the app.
+The application will navagite to another area for the user to enter desired information to create an appointment reminder.
+Appointments are appended to a table displayed below the input field.
+Upon completion of utilizing the application, the user may logout and will be returned to the landing page.

 Questions
-Contributing
-License
-Test
-Installation
-MySQL database, Sequelize, Node.js, css, sassy(a npm design package), travis.yml, .eslintrc.json

-Usage
-When you load the application it will take you to the homescreen giving some information about the benefits of the site and what it will do.
-Then you will proceed to a sign up screen where you will input your information for your account.
-Once completed it will give you a confirmation that your account was created, and give you a link to the search function of the application.
-When you use the search function it will append results from the database into a table of all applicable possibilities to your search criteria.
-Once the desired professional is found you will be given a way to contact them.
-Once contacted you can save your appointment within the app.
-You will travel to the appointment.html and put in the required information to create an appointment reminder.
-All appointments will be appended into a table underneath with input field.
-When finished with the app you can logout and you will be brang back to the homescreen.

-Questions
 If you have any questions contact me at:

-jtziros2020@gmail.com
+teastman85@gmail.com

-*[Github Username] jesseziros
+*[Github Username] teastman201

 Contributing
-Taylor Edwards, Tristan Eastman
+Taylor Edwards, Jesse Ziros

 License
 MIT